Nic Stone: Other works

 Her second young adult novel, Odd One Out, is about three queer teenagers of color in a love triangle and explores themes of gender, sexual fluidity and identity.
 It was published in 2018 by Crown Books for Young Readers.
 It also received a starred review from Booklist.
 In 2019, her third novel, Jackpot, was published by Crown.
 The story follows high school senior and gas station cashier, Rico, after she sells a customer a jackpot-winning lottery ticket.
 Stone originally wrote the novel in 2015.

 In September 2019, it was announced that Stone would write a novel focused on Shuri, from Marvel's Black Panther.
 It was published by Scholastic in 2020.
 Two more books were published in the Shuri series; Shuri: The Vanished in 2021 and Shuri: Symbiosis in 2022.

 Stone wrote a young adult novel Blackout, released in June 2021, which she co-authored with Dhonielle Clayton, Tiffany D. Jackson, Angie Thomas, Ashley Woodfolk, and Nicola Yoon.
-A companion novel Whiteout was published in 2023.
+A companion novel titled Whiteout was published in 2023.

 Aside from young adult fiction and middle grade, Stone also writes essays, and her short fiction has appeared in multiple anthologies.

 Stone co-authored a young adult companion to Ibram X. Kendi's New York Times best-selling book, How to Be an Antiracist, titled How to Be a (Young) Antiracist which was published in 2023.

-Beginning in February 2022, Stone hosted a six-episode podcast series with Marvel and Sirius XM podcast.
+Beginning in February 2022, Stone hosted a six-episode podcast series with Marvel and SiriusXM.
 The podcast series was titled, The History of Marvel Comics: Black Panther.

 Stone was the keynote speaker at the AASL National Conference in 2023.